-Performance-wise, the antenna also stacks up against many other kinds of antennas even though it is ideally a strip antenna.
-It measures 1.5m which is short for most use cases, but this ensures that there is no massive signal loss either.
+Performance-wise, the antenna also stacks up against many other kinds of antennas even though it is essentially a strip antenna.
+It measures 1.5m, but this ensures that there is no massive signal loss either.

-You can also place the antenna virtually anywhere on your car.
-However, the ideal place would be the windshield since it comes with an adhesive tape that works well on any surface.
+You can also place the antenna virtually anywhere in your car.
+However, the ideal place would be the windshield since it comes with adhesive tape that works well on most surfaces.